[HISTORY: Adopted by the Board of Trustees of the Village of Hempstead 8-7-2007 by L.L. No. 2-2007. Amendments noted where applicable.]

 A person charged with a violation of this chapter may demand an inspection by the Building Department of the subject premises to rebut such presumption.
 Such demand shall be in writing addressed to the Building Department.
 The Building Inspector shall prepare a report of the finding of the inspection together with photographs, if appropriate.

 The Building Department shall be responsible for investigating and documenting violations of any case of alleged illegal occupancy within the Village.

 Prosecutions for violations hereunder may be instituted in the Village Justice Court or in the District Court of the County of Nassau.

 The Village Attorney may, upon direction of the Board of Trustees, institute an action in the Supreme Court of the State of New York, County of Nassau, for appropriate relief where it appears under the circumstances that the imposition of a fine alone would not be adequate.

 A violation of a Code provision involving nonpermitted occupancy of a structure is a "violation," as that term is defined in the New York State Penal Law.

-Notwithstanding any provision of this Code inconsistent herewith, for each Code violation involving a nonpermitted occupancy of a one- or two-family dwelling, or of an approved multifamily dwelling, the owner and any person who is in charge of the subject property at the time of the violation shall be liable to a fine of not more than $3,500 for the first violation; for a second and any subsequent violation, the fine shall be not more than $5,000, all of which were committed within a period of five years.
+Notwithstanding any provision of this Code inconsistent herewith, for each Code violation involving a nonpermitted occupancy of a one- or two- family dwelling, or of an approved multifamily dwelling, the owner and any person who is in charge of the subject property at the time of the violation shall be liable to a fine of not less than $3,000 and not exceeding $6,000 for the first violation; for a second violation, the fine shall be not less than $6,000 and no more than $12,000; for a third and any subsequent violation, the fine shall be not less than $20,000 and no more than $40,000, all of which were committed within a period of five years.